-Tap is a surprisingly engaging homage to the dying art of tap dancing, nicely written and directed by Nick Castle (The Last Starfighter and The Boy Who Could Fly), and energetically performed by a great cast of ‘Who’s Who’ in the tap dance world — the moment Gregory Hines starts hitting the floor I found myself totally mesmerized by the fabulous choreography (by Henry LeTang).
+Tap is a surprisingly engaging homage to the dying art of tap dancing, nicely written and directed by Nick Castle (The Last Starfighter), and energetically performed by a great cast of “who’s who” in the tap dance world.

 I’ve seen many musicals with tap dance sequences, but this the first time I watch a movie entirely devoted to this type of dancing — Tap is all about … tap dancing!
-The “old hat” storyline offers few surprises, but like in most music & dance movies, the narrative is secondary to the hoofing.
+The retro storyline offers few surprises, but like in most music & dance movies, the narrative is secondary to the hoofing.
 And when the dance is this good, I’ll be the last person to complain about a few clichés.

 There is a particularly fantastic sequence with Hines entering a dance duel with a group of veterans hoofers (Bunny Briggs, Arthur Duncan, Steve Condos, Howard Sims, Harold Nicholas, and Jimmy Slyde).
 Oh yes, and you get to see Sammy Davis, Jr. do his thing one last time — he died not long after the film was released.
 Seeing Hines and Davis share the dance floor is worth your time alone.
-The cast also includes Suzzanne Douglas, Savion Glover, Joe Morton, and Terrence E. McNally.
+The cast also includes Suzzanne Douglas (Jason’s Lyric), and Joe Morton (The Brother from Another Planet).

 Conclusions & Final Thoughts: